 HCA 461 - Seminar in Strategic Health Care Management (3)

 In this capstone course, students integrate concepts and apply theories learned in previous courses to develop strategic perspectives and skills critical to the administration of health care organizations.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of all required and cognate courses in the health care administration major, except for electives and HCA 467.